top of page

 Nurse-Family Partnership

-Nurse-Family Partnership provides free maternal and child health services in Chemung County for first-time mothers who enroll prior to 29 weeks pregnant.
+Nurse-Family Partnership provides free maternal and child health services in Chemung County for first-time parents.

 Nurse-Family Partnership is a free program, but there are some requirements.
 To receive pregnancy help from NFP, you must: